grkacy/material-meta-ui/README.md

 ## Tech

-The followowing open source technologies are used here
+The following open source technologies are used here

 * [AngularJS] - HTML enhanced for web apps!
 * [Angular Material] - great UI framework for modern web apps